The Nervous Return: 144 Hours

-In an effort to continue with their DIY attitude before signing with La Salle, they self-booked another nationwide tour with Seattle band, The Cops. the Nervous return were out of money and could not afford to tour, yet they went out anyway.
+In an effort to continue with their DIY attitude before signing with La Salle, they self-booked another nationwide tour with Seattle band, The Cops.
+The Nervous Return were out of money and could not afford to tour, yet they went out anyway.
 The tour took its toll on the band's mental and physical health as they slept on floors, barely ate, and played night after night, many times to "just a few drunks".
 La Salle pressed an EP from the 144 Hours sessions and 500 7" singles on white vinyl for the song "BAD GIRL" b/w "Snow In Berlin".
 The latter was written about experiences in Berlin when the wide-eyed band toured Europe the year before.
 La Salle did not release the EP or the 7" single but the band was given a few to sell on tour.
 The band toured America relentlessly throughout October and November, taking the rest of 2005 off to rest.
 Shane Gallagher joined +44, a Blink 182 side project featuring Mark Hoppus and Travis Barker, both of Blink fame.

 As January came and went, Travis Barker and La Salle still did not have any plans of releasing 144 Hours.
 The band played a few local shows while waiting to see if their album would be released.
-The legalities of the contract were difficult to maneuver and with Shane now part of Travis' new band, personal feelings and relationships became stressed. the Nervous return was at a standstill having finished the best record they had ever recorded yet without a label to release it.
-After a few months of cognitive dissonance and psychological disintegration, the Nervous return finally called it quits in April 2006.
+The legalities of the contract were difficult to maneuver and with Shane now part of Travis' new band, personal feelings and relationships became stressed.
+The band was at a standstill having finished a recording yet without a label unable to release it.
+After a few months of cognitive dissonance and psychological disintegration, the Nervous Return disbanded in April 2006.

-After almost 13 years...Tony, Greg and Jason reunited to play one show in Los Angeles December 18, 2018.
-They are currently recording new music and playing live.
-Check www.thenervousreturn.com to stay up to date on what the band is up to.
+After almost 13 years, Tony, Greg and Jason reunited to play one show in Los Angeles on December 18, 2018.

 End

 Shane Gallagher is playing with various bands including but not limited to +44 and the Mercy Killers.

 Jason is still an avid music lover and plays for pleasure in various outfits, many of them a poly-cotton blend.

-Tony is still playing many different kinds of music in Los Angeles.
+Tony is still playing many different kinds of music in Los Angeles, namely Hearing Things and Amplified.

 Greg is playing with the band Mad Planet in Los Angeles.